paweljarosz/defarc/README.md

 	local condition_table = defarc.get_condition() -- will return a saved condition, if there is any saved (selected by below functions)
 ```

-### .select_condition_by_id(condition_id)
+### select_condition_by_id(condition_id)
 Selects and saves a table with condition data inside DefArc module.
 One need to provide a proper condition id, otherwise it will save nil.

 * **PARAMETER:** `condition_id` (string) - an id of a condition from Arcweave JSON